Asymptotics of the partition function of Ising model on inhomogeneous random graphs: Proof of Large Deviation Theorem Extension

 Taking $\eps\downarrow 0$ we get the desired statement. \end{Proof}

-Next, we express the rate function in term of relative entropies, see for example Dembo et al. \cite[(2.15)]{DZ98}, and consequently show that it is a good rate function.
-Recall the definition of the function $I$ from Theorem~\ref{main4}.
+Moreover, we can write the rate function in terms of relative entropies, see \cite[(2.15)]{21}, and hence we will show that the rate function is a good rate function.
+Recall the definition of the function $J$ from Theorem~\ref{main4}.